gengstrand/clojure-news-feed/client/react/README.md

 # React News Feed App

-This folder contains the code for a web app written in typescript on the react framework.
+This folder contains the code for a single page web app written in typescript on the react framework.
 The generated assets are hosted with nginx which also proxies requests to the news feed service via an edge proxy.

 ## Deving

-Regrettably, this service depends on the nginx configuration in order to properly work with the edge service so npm start won't really help.
+Regrettably, this service currently depends on the nginx configuration in order to properly work with the edge service so npm start won't really help.
+I will explore [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) to see if I can bring back that dev friendly capability.

 ```bash
 npm test